 Hosting Environment and Physical Security

-Workato is hosted on public cloud infrastructure from Amazon Web Services (AWS) and Google Cloud Platform and Heroku, which runs on AWS.
-Both Amazon and Google servers and databases run on servers in secure data centers and have a broad set of certifications.
+Workato is hosted on public cloud infrastructure from Amazon Web Services (AWS) and Google Cloud Platform .
+Both Amazon and Google maintain high standards of security for their data centers.
+You can read further about AWS and Google security here:

-Workato services are accessible only over HTTPS.
+The Workato website is only accessible over HTTPS.
 Traffic over HTTPS is encrypted and is protected from interception by unauthorized third parties.
-Workato follows current best practices for security, including the use of strong encryption algorithms with a key length of at least 128 bits.
+Workato follows current best practices for security, including the use of industry standard TLS 1.2 and 1.3 encryption algorithms with a key length of at least 128 bits.

 Workato uses a multi-tier architecture that segregates internal application systems from the public Internet.
+Public traffic to the website passes through a Web Application Firewall (WAF) and is then routed to interior systems running on private subnets.
+Interior as well as exterior network traffic uses secure, encrypted protocols.
 All network access, both within the datacenter and between the datacenter and outside services, is restricted by firewall and routing rules.
 Network access is recorded into a centralized secure logging system.

-Clients login to Workato using a password which is known only to them.
-Password length and complexity standards are enforced.
+Customers login to Workato using a password which is known only to them.
+Password length, complexity and expiration standards are enforced.
 Passwords are not stored; instead, as is standard practice, only a secure hash of the password is stored in the database.
-Because the hash is relatively expensive to compute, and because a “salting” method is used, brute-force guessing attempts are relatively ineffective, and password reverse-engineering is difficult even if the hash value were to be obtained by a malicious party.

 Workato supports automatic session logout after a period of time.
+The timeout can be set from 15 minutes up to 14 days.
 Enterprises can set the appropriate timeout period according to their security needs.